Skip to main content

 Dear [First Name],

-Thank you for meeting with me yesterday and giving me the chance to tell you about my 10 years of furniture sales experience.
-I enjoyed learning more about [Company Name] and its mission to support local craftspeople and woodworkers in the community.
+Thank you for meeting with me yesterday about the Office Manager position and giving me the chance to tell you about my 15 years of administrative experience.
+I enjoyed learning more about Atlas Clothing Company and its mission to bring high-quality, ethically sourced fashion to consumers.

 Please keep me posted on the hiring process.
 I look forward to hearing from you soon.